heyjunebug/personal-website/content/books/how-to-write-a-sentence.md

 ---
-title: How to Write a Sentence and How to Read One
+title: How to Write a Sentence
 layout: layouts/post.njk
 date: 2017-07-29
 readDate: 2017-06-05